apache/nifi-minifi-cpp/README.md

   below.

 #### Windows
-  Build and Installation has been tested with Windows 10 using Visual Studio.
+  Build and Installation has been tested with Windows 10 using Visual Studio 2017.
 You can build and create an MSI via the CPACK command.
 This requires the installation of the WiX toolset (http://wixtoolset.org/).
 To do this, open up a prompt into your build directory and type 'cpack' .
 The CPACK command will automatically generate and provide you a path to the distributable msi file.
+See [Windows.md](Windows.md) for more details.

 ### To run

 #### Libraries
 * libuuid
-* librocksdb *** IF NOT INSTALLED, WILL BE BUILT FROM THIRD PARTY DIRECTORY ***
+* librocksdb (built and statically linked)
 * libcurl-openssl (If not available or desired, NSS will be used)
-* libssl and libcrypto from openssl
+* libssl and libcrypto from openssl (built and statically linked)
-* libarchive
+* libarchive (built and statically linked)
-* librdkafka
+* librdkafka (built and statically linked)
 * Python 3 -- Required, unless Python support is disabled
 * Lua -- Optional, unless Lua support is enabled
 * libusb -- Optional, unless USB Camera support is enabled